nanophysics/pymeas2019_noise/documentation/README_install_developer.md

 * Install uv + python
 * Clone the git repo
 * create a venv
-* Start the scripts using the bat-files.
+* Start the scripts using the bat-files
 * Start the scripts using the VSCode debugger

 This setup allows you to
 * Debug the application
-* Change the source file and restart the application to verify the change.
+* Change the source file and restart the application to verify the change
-* Commit changes back to the git-repo.
+* Commit changes back to the git-repo

 ## Installation